 If you do decide to have a plant in the bedroom, be sure to find one that’s appropriate for the space and for you.
 Does it fit the space?
 How much light and care does the plant require?
 Can you commit to taking care of this living being?
 A sick or dead houseplant is not good feng shui—in or out of the bedroom.

 The key is to test things out for yourself.
-If you have the urge to put plants in your master bedroom, listen to that.
+If you have the urge to put plants in your primary bedroom, listen to that.
 Try it out and sense how you feel.
 If it makes no difference, then maybe plants in the bedroom are neutral for you.
 If you have trouble sleeping, observe if things improve when the plants are moved out of the bedroom.
 Again, check in with your senses and listen carefully to what your body and heart tell you.